ryota-mitarai/aframe-websurfaces/README.md

 ## Additional Info

 The webpage is not actually present inside the aframe scene, only an empty plane is.
-Because of this, it is not visible in VR.
+Because of this, the webpage is not visible in VR.

+Under the hood this uses a modified version of [three-dom-elements](https://github.com/CodyJasonBennett/three-dom-elements), massive props to that.